xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2014-10-13-working-in-visual-studio-behind-the-firewall.markdown

 # Visual Studio Code

+**NOTE**: VS Code 1.15 has built in [proxy support](https://code.visualstudio.com/updates/v1_15#_proxy-server-authentication).
+I'm leaving the below in place as it forms the basis for NPM, and might still be useful in some circumstances.

 Visual Studio Code is a tricky one to setup because it isn't .NET, it's all JavaScript based.
 Most of my information came from the GitHub [issue](https://github.com/microsoft/vscode/issues/69).

 - Determine your proxy server and port.
 When you have a complicated proxy, this is a pain and it took me a while as I use an automatic configuration script.
 If it is a standard server/port combo, you're on an easier path.
 - I usually configure IE with a script from a URL like this one: `http://proxy-server/script.dat`.
 This is a plain JS script which, after a bit of looking at, I discovered pointed to `proxy-cluster.fqdn.local:8881`.
 - Now I have a server and port I need my authentication details.
 - Let's assume my NTLM login is `DOMAIN\User Name` and my password is `P@ssword!`
 - The format for the credentials needs to be `DOMAIN\User Name:P@ssword!`, but you need to URL Encode the user name and password.
 - A simple online [URL encoded](http://meyerweb.com/eric/tools/dencoder/) can translate your username and password to: `DOMAIN%5CUser%20Name` and `P%40ssword!`.
 - Piece all this info into a single string like so: `http://DOMAIN%5CUser%20Name:P%40ssword!@proxy-cluster.fqdn.local:8881`
 - Then add this into your User Settings in File, Preferences against the `"http.proxy"` value: